|

 organizes experience and information.
 Amongst other things,

-not) relevant or important, and to look for patterns and connections.1
+(or not) relevant or important, and to look for patterns

 Paradigms contain assumptions about reality because humans